klied2799/klied2799/README.md

-- 👋 Hi, I’m @klied2799
+- 👋 Hi, I’m Kyra J. Liedtke
-- 👀 I’m interested in macroecology and evolution
+- 👀 I’m interested in urban and metabolic ecology
-- 🌱 I’m currently learning model making
+- 🌱 I’m currently learning R and Python
-- 💞️ I’m looking to collaborate on inter- and intra- specific interactions in deep time
+- 💞️ I’m looking to collaborate on Urban Scaling Theory
-- 📫 How to reach me @ kliedtke20@gmail.com
+- 📫 How to reach me @ kjli230@uky.edu

 <!---
 klied2799/klied2799 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.